pbmanis/dandi_tools/README.md

-Dandi tools for posting data to the Dandi Archive
+Dandi tools for posting data to the Dandi Archive.

+Convert from acq4 to NWB

-Test for NWB form correctnexx
+Test for NWB form correctness

 see: https://www.dandiarchive.org/handbook/10_using_dandi/